Phillies reliever unwraps rare Ohtani card on snow day - Philly

 "Im going to give this to my dad to put up on eBay later this week, buy some more cases!"
 Neshek tweeted .

-With listings ranging from $2,000 to $5,500 for the card, Neshek and his father might be able to purchase a whole bunch of boxes with their potential windfall.
+With listings ranging from $2,000 to $5,500 for the card, Neshek and his father may be able to purchase a whole bunch of boxes with their potential windfall.

 A two-time All-Star who signed a $16.25 million, two-year contract with the Phillies last offseason, Neshek is on the 10-day disabled list with a strained right shoulder.
 He was sent for an MRI in Philadelphia on Tuesday, the team said.